 If your dog is digging to escape:

-Make sure your dog has all the resources he needs when you leave him alone in the yard (food, water, shelter).
+Make sure your dog has all the resources he needs when you leave him alone in the yard (best puppy food brand, water, shelter).

 The presence of your dog helps to deter unwanted land or mating efforts.